Home > Careers > Senior Medical Officers > Radiologists

 -

-An annual Continuing Medical Education (CME) allowance of NZD $16,000 (pro-rated for part-time employees)
+An annual Continuing Medical Education (CME) allowance of NZD $16,000 (pro-rated for part-time employees).

 -

 If eligible, up to a 6% matching superannuation contribution from Health New Zealand as your employer.
+Find out more here.

 -